aliciasillers/PrelimCpG/README.md

 6. percent methylated
 7. percent unmethylated

 As a result, the .bed file(s) from the previous workflow needs to be modified to fit this format.
+The methylformat.R and methylformat.sh scripts perform this reformatting.
+The usage is as follows:

+methylformat.sh SAMPLENAME

+This script will activate the rmethyl conda environment and run the R script with the sample name you indicate on the command line.
+The output will be a .tsv file with the correct columns needed to run methylKit.
+Note that strand is indicated as 'F' for everything.